 A lover of heat, evolvulus thrives in the middle of a hot summer and continues to impress all the way through fall.
-With its showy blue blooms held against silvery-green foliage, this plant flourishes when planted in a garden bed as a low-growing groundcover plant or in a container.
-A close relative of morning glory, the flowers tend to have a few of the same quirks, including closing up at the end of the day only to re-open the following morning.
+With its showy blue blooms held against silvery-green foliage, this plant flourishes in a garden bed as a low-growing groundcover or in a container.
+A close relative of morning glory, the flowers tend to have a few of the same quirks, including closing up at the end of the day and re-opening the following morning.

-One of the most remarkable characteristics about evolvulus is that it comes in one of the most elusive colors in the horticultural world—a bright, true blue.
+One of the most remarkable characteristics about evolvulus is that its flowers come in one of the most elusive colors in the horticultural world: a bright, true blue.
 Blooming from late spring all the way until frost, evolvulus has the benefit of being self-cleaning, so there is no need to worry about removing old spent blooms.

 Evolvulus Care Must-Knows